-In this paper we have comprehensively explored the flows induced when Stokes singularities are placed in a Petri dish configuration, namely in a fluid layer with a bottom no-slip boundary and a top free surface boundary.
-In particular, we have derived both exact integral expression and farfield approximations for the flow generated by the six primary Stokes singularities: the Stokeslet, the rotlet, the source, stresslet, rotlet dipole and source dipole.
-Since all Stokes singularities can be expressed as derivatives of these six singularities, we can thus can gain insight about more general flows generated in a Petri dish by particles whose free space swimming fluid velocity can be represented as a sum of Stokes singularities.
-In particular, since the leading order contribution to the fluid velocity for these flows is separable in z, the full three dimensional Stokes equations can be vertically averaged to yield a much simpler two dimensional Brinkman equation much more amenable to analytic progress.
-A good example of this technique in action is [23], where the authors modeled a circular mill as a rotlet dipole, generating a radially exponentially decaying flow with z dependence $\sin(\pi z/2)$, and then solve the resulting Brinkman equation in the limit that the circular mill is away from the centre of the Petri dish by transforming to bipolar coordinates.
+In this paper we have comprehensively explored the flows induced when Stokes singularities are placed in a Petri dish configuration, namely, in a fluid layer with a bottom no-slip boundary and a top free surface boundary.
+In particular, we have derived both exact integral expression and far-field approximations for the flow generated by the six primary Stokes singularities: the Stokeslet, the rotlet, the source, stresslet, rotlet dipole, and source dipole.
+Since all Stokes singularities can be expressed as derivatives of these six singularities, we can thus gain insight about more general flows generated in a Petri dish by particles whose free space swimming fluid velocity can be represented as a sum of Stokes singularities.
+In particular, since the leading-order contribution to the fluid velocity for these flows is separable in z, the full three-dimensional Stokes equations can be vertically averaged to yield a much simpler two-dimensional Brinkman equation much more amenable to analytic progress.
+A good example of this technique in action is Ref.
+[22], where the authors modeled a circular mill as a rotlet dipole, generating a radially exponentially decaying flow with zdependence sin $(\pi z/2)$, and then solved the resulting Brinkman equation in the limit that the circular mill is away from the center of the Petri dish by transforming to bipolar coordinates.
+A second instructive example is Ref.
+[39], which investigated the flows generated by strongly confining the microalga Chlamydomonas between two parallel plates through imposing z dependence of the form $\cos \pi z/H$ and then solving the resulting Brinkman equation.
 We expect similar simplifications to hold in the many contexts in which experiments are carried out in the geometry of a Petri dish.